postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 Click **Console** at the bottom left of Postman to open it.

-You can log the value of a variable or response field:
+You can log the value of a variable or response property:

 ```js
 console.log(pm.collectionVariables.get("name"));
 console.log(pm.response.json().name);
 ```

-You can log the type of a variable or response field:
+You can log the type of a variable or response property:

 ```js
 console.log(typeof pm.response.json().id);